Tom Bailey, Executive Director

 The Conservancy is thrilled to welcome Sarah Gurney to the LTC Team in Spring, 2013.
 A native Michigander, Sarah didn’t experience northern Michigan until her early 20s.
 She then knew this was where she wanted to be.
 But before permanently landing here, she fulfilled a childhood dream by dancing for Disney at Disneyland in southern California.
 After settling in northern Michigan for good, Sarah obtained her bachelor’s degree in Business from Lake Superior State University and worked for Irish Boat Shop in Harbor Springs for 13 years.
 Sarah brings strong communication, organization, and business skills to LTC as well as a familiarity with many Conservancy members and projects.
 Sarah is married to Pete Gurney and the couple are avid outdoor lovers.
 From road and mountain biking to backcountry skiing, you can find them and their English Yellow Lab, Billy, all over Michigan through all four seasons.
 Direct phone line: 231.344.1000; Email: firstname.lastname@example.org.

-Following a six-month AmeriCorps tenure as a Stewardship Technician with LTC in 2013, Caitlin Donnelly has stayed on to help out in both the stewardship and education departments.
+Following a six-month AmeriCorps tenure as a Stewardship Technician with LTC in 2013, Caitlin Donnelly has stayed on to help out in both the stewardship and land protection departments.
 After growing up in Harbor Springs, Caitlin first attended Michigan State University in the pre-vet program, later switching to the Fisheries and Wildlife program.
 “My greatest memory of college is my study abroad trip to Svalbard, in Arctic Norway.
 I spent time on an ice breaker, at approximately 80 degrees north, where I saw ice as far as the eye could see, glaciers, reindeer, sea and bird life, and of course polar bears in their natural habitat.”
 After graduation, Caitlin backpacked extensively in Argentina, Chile, and Peru, and then returned to northern Michigan to work and volunteer as an environmental educator and continue working at the Harbor Springs Marina.
 “I cannot be more grateful for this opportunity to take advantage of everything the Conservancy has to offer,” Caitlin said.
-“I look forward to being involved in an extremely respected and successful organization, learning from everyone on staff.
-I hope this experience leads me to finding where I fit in the environmental world.”
+“I look forward to being involved in an extremely respected and successful organization, learning from everyone on staff.”
 Direct phone line: 231.344.1010; Email: email@example.com.